Continuous noninvasive arterial pressure

 Continuous noninvasive arterial pressure (CNAP) is the method of measuring beat-to-beat arterial blood pressure in real-time without any interruptions (continuously) and without cannulating the human body (noninvasive).

 Benefit of CNAP technology

 Continuous noninvasive arterial blood pressure measurement (CNAP) combines the advantages of the following two clinical “gold standards”: it measures blood pressure (BP) continuously in real-time like the invasive arterial catheter system (IBP) and it is non-invasive like the standard upper arm sphygmomanometer (NBP).
-Latest developments in this field show promising results in terms of accuracy, ease of use and clinical acceptance.

 Clinical requirements

 For the use in clinical environment a CNAP system must provide the following blood pressure information: